haxetink/tink_hxx/README.md

 ## Control structures

-HXX has support for control structures, unless disabled per `config.noControlStructures` in the parser.
+HXX has support for control structures, unless disabled per `config.noControlStructures` in the parser, in which case `if`, `switch` and `for` will be interpreted as regular tags.

 ### If